-I may earn a commission at no extra cost to you if you make a purchase through my affiliate links.
+I may earn a small commission if you make a purchase using my affiliate links.

 Disclaimer: This post is written by me (an independent travel blogger) and is not affiliated to Warner Bros., JK Rowling, Penguin Publishing or any other official Harry Potter agency.
 All opinions are my own, and facts are reproduced to the best of my knowledge.